Qwertic/cursorrules/README.md

 You can copy any of the `.cursorrules` file to your project and edit it to fit your needs.

+Or you can use [crrl](https://github.com/qwertic/crrl) to simply adding one using the CLI tool.

 The initial templates are being taken from [this](https://www.cursordirectory.com/) repo.

 If you copy any of the templates, please make sure to give proper credit to the original author.